 - Add 2 cups of powdered sugar and mix until smooth.

-- Add the vanilla extract and 1 tablespoon of water or milk and mix until smooth.
+- Add the vanilla extract and 1 tablespoon of milk or cream and mix until smooth.

 - Add remaining powdered sugar and mix until smooth.